 - Primary care for you and support for other primary care providers throughout New Hampshire and Vermont

 - Specialty care provided by a team that includes pediatric and adult infectious disease physicians, nurse case managers, dietitians, and other specialists at DHMC and throughout our clinic system

 - Perinatal outreach to pregnant women who are HIV-positive, as well as care and early testing for HIV-exposed newborns up to six months of age

 - Case management by a nurse case manager includes coordination with other providers, community education, group support programs, and home visits

 - Mental health counseling for individuals, families, and groups

 - Educational programs for patients, their families, healthcare providers, schools, and communities

 - Advocacy for children, youth, women and families on local and national levels

-This program is supported by the HIV/AIDS Bureau, Health Resources and Services Administration, Department of Health and Human Resources.
+This program is supported by the HIV/AIDS Bureau, Health Resources and Services Administration, and the Department of Health and Human Resources.